opalmer/netifaces-merged/README.rst

 ================

 This package is a fork from https://github.com/kelleyk/py3k-netifaces with minor changes.
-These changes include an update to setup.py so it should work with Python 2.5 without additional dependencies.  netifaces itself included support for Python 2.5 and although most of the community has moved on I don't want to break existing packages.
-There are also some minor to the setup.py that should fix a few rare latest bugs which might break the build.
-Finally, this package also merges my changes from https://gist.github.com/opalmer/6558607 which fixes a compilation bug I encountered on Windows.
+These changes include:

+    * A version number that follows the standard major.minor.micro naming spec.
+    * Update to setup.py which fixes some issues with Python 2.5 (the original package support Python 2.5
+    * Removal of minisix as a dependency
+    * merged code from https://gist.github.com/opalmer/6558607 which fixes a bug during compilation on Windows.
+This patch was submitted to the original author of netifaces but was never responded to.

 Why This Package Was Created